ISKCON vs Advaita Vedanta: A Comprehensive Comparison

 Conclusion

-These philosophical differences lead to distinct approaches to spiritual practice, with ISKCON focusing on devotional service and Advaita emphasizing self-inquiry and knowledge.
+These philosophical differences lead to distinct approaches to spiritual practice, with ISKCON focusing on devotional service and Advaita emphasizing self-inquiry, knowledge and devotion.
 Both schools have made significant contributions to Hindu thought and continue to inspire millions of followers worldwide.

 Aspect ISKCON Advaita Vedanta